geeksbsmrt/maxfield3/README.md

 If you're working on more than a dozen portals, learning to use this code may be faster than planning by hand.

-This code follows the procedure in my [YouTube video][0].
+This code follows the procedure in Jonathan Baker's [YouTube video][0].

 # Prerequisites

-You'll need [Python][3] as well as networkx, numpy, and matplotlib.
+You'll need [Python3][1] as well as networkx, numpy, and matplotlib.

-You can get these setup easily with the [Enthought Python Distribution][1].

-You can use [pip][3] to install the dependencies via:

-    pip3 install -r requirements.txt

 # Example